 Although the Investment Manager, the Sub-Advisers and their affiliates will seek to allocate investment opportunities among the Fund and its other clients in a fair and reasonable manner, there can be no assurance that an investment opportunity which comes to the attention of the Investment Manager, the Sub-Advisers or their affiliates will be appropriate for the Fund or will be referred to the Fund.
-The Investment Manager, the Sub-Advisers and their affiliates are not obligated to refer any investment opportunity to the Fund.
+Other than as discussed above, the Investment Manager, the Sub-Advisers and their affiliates are not obligated to refer any investment opportunity to the Fund.